 I struggled with what to name the post — Mobile bidding?
 Electronic bidding?
-Text bidding?
+Text bidding or text-to-bid?
 Online bidding?

 The industry hadn’t yet settled on common terms.
 Each vendor had its own branded name to describe the concept of bidding on a device (phone, iPad) instead of a paper bid sheet.